MagneIngvaldsen/vat-calculator/README.md

 # VAT CALCULATOR
 Your colleague started to implement a VAT calculator as a web API for the Nordic countries.
 The calculator is almost finished, but your colleague is not available to finish the task.

-You will need to finish up this calculator according to the test, The calculator is missing an implementation for Denmark and according to your colleague the code could be improved.
+You will need to finish up this calculator according to the test, The calculator is missing an implementation for Denmark and according to your colleague the code should be improved.

 ## Getting started:
 1. Open the .sln file